Brad Davis (baseball): San Diego Padres

-Davis signed a minor league contract with the San Diego Padres in 2012 but was released by the end of June after playing 39 games with their triple-a team in Tucson.
+Davis signed a minor league contract with the San Diego Padres in 2012 but was released by the end of June after playing 39 games with the Triple-A Tucson Padres.

-Miami Marlins
+Miami Marlins (second stint)

-On July 5, 2012, Davis signed a minor league contract with the Miami Marlins but was released after only 7 games in their minor league system.
+On July 5, 2012, Davis signed a minor league contract with the Miami Marlins and played in 7 games for the Triple-A New Orleans Zephyrs.

 Detroit Tigers

-On July 26, 2012, the Detroit Tigers signed a minor league contract with Davis.
+On July 26, 2012, the Marlins traded Davis to the Detroit Tigers for future considerations.
+He played in 15 games for the Triple-A Toledo Mud Hens.
+Davis played in 41 games for Toledo in 2013 before retiring on August 13.